clhain/sandbox-applab/repo-template/content/SANDBOX_README.md

 ## Deploy Code To The Cluster

 ### With AutoDevops

+> Note: Auto-devops applies k8s ingeress firewall rules that will interfere with the sandbox-cluster deletion.
+Remove them
+> via the gui before setting the cluster uninstaller to true.
+TODO: Figure out how to do this gracefully.

 Add the autodevops template to your `.gitlab-ci.yml` file under the `include` key, e.g.:

 ```yaml